sberger94/SEI-Connect-4/README.md

 ## Getting Started

 The rules of Connect 4 are simple: try to get four of the same color marker in adjacent positions.
 The current version of this game only registers a win with four markers adjacent in a row or column, but I hope to update it to register diagonal wins.
-Decide who is Player 1 and who is Player 2 and have fun!
+Decide who is Player 1 and who is Player 2 and click the 'Start Game' button.
+The game will choose a random player to go first.
+Click wich column you want to drop your gamepiece into and have fun!

 [Play Connect 4!](https://sberger94.github.io/SEI-Connect-4/)